cnuernber/dtype-next/topics/overview.md

 ## Buffers, Readers, Writers

 Efficent primitive-datatype-aware access is provided via the [buffer interface](https://github.com/cnuernber/dtype-next/blob/d04c309bd565292c1c3d9880b4bbb80b6ff9478e/java/tech/v3/datatype/Buffer.java).
-A reader is a buffer that is can be read from and a writer is a buffer that can be written to -- note the buffer interface has 'canRead' and 'canWrite' methods.
+A reader is a buffer that can be read from and a writer is a buffer that can be written to -- note the buffer interface has 'canRead' and 'canWrite' methods.

 Buffers have many transformations such as adding a scalar or element-wise adding the elements of another buffer.
 A few of these operations are exposed via the [tech.v3.datatype.functional](https://cnuernber.github.io/dtype-next/tech.v3.datatype.functional.html) interface and those